-Spinal Stenosis is marked by the abnormal narrowing of the spinal canal, compressing the nerves that go along through the lower back into the legs.
-The narrowing adversely puts a pressure on your sciatic nerve.
+Spinal Stenosis is marked by the abnormal narrowing of the spinal canal, compressing the nerves that go through the lower back into the legs.
+The narrowing adversely puts pressure on your sciatic nerve.

 Keep your posture proper and in good alignment.
 Give special attention to the core muscles.
 Ask your physician for specific exercises.

-Don’t stand or sit for long hours, rest from time to time.
+Don’t stand or sit for long hours; rest from time to time.
 Keep your back straight and avoid lifting heavy.